 2. Clearly Define the Client’s Need

-A consulting engagement should be able to focus on discrete changes or building blocks that bring measurable results in specific areas, with a clear, big-picture view of the impact on the full organization.
+A management consultant should be able to focus on discrete changes or building blocks that bring measurable results in specific areas, with a clear, big-picture view of the impact on the full organization.

 3. Recommend a Solution